Why men need it for fertility and testicular function

 Elevated FSH:

-An elevated FSH level can indicate primary testicular insufficiency – meaning the testicles no longer respond adequately to control signals from the brain.
+An elevated FSH level can indicate primary testicular insufficiency – meaning that the testicles no longer respond adequately to signals from the brain.
 Possible causes:

 - testicular inflammation